 Based out of Copenhagen, Kinfolk is focused on adopting a slow-lifestyle, promoting quality of life, and connecting communities.
-They have aesthetically appealing magazine, known for smart design and moody colors, but I became even more interested in the company after reading their book, The Kinfolk Table.
+They have an aesthetically appealing magazine, known for smart design and moody colors, but I became even more interested in the company after reading their book, The Kinfolk Table.

-I think there is great simple pleasure to be found in a shared meal.
+I think there is a great, simple pleasure to be found in a shared meal.
 In our home, we try to have matlag dinners, drawing on rituals and traditions that bring loved ones to the table.
 The Kinfolk Table travels to four areas - Brooklyn, Copenhagen, the English countryside, and Portland – and brings us into their homes, lifestyles, and approaches to dining.

 It feels deeply personal, and more than once did I examine how I'd like to structure my days.

-I hate the term self-help when it comes to reading, much preferring self-knowledge (something I think to be vital), but alas I am only one person, and the self-help section is probably where you will find this book.
+I hate the term self-help when it comes to reading, much-preferring self-knowledge (something I think to be vital), but alas I am only one person, and the self-help section is probably where you will find this book.

 Dr. Marklund lost his parents when both of them were still at a relatively young age.
-With the knowledge that genetics undoubtedly plays a role in our well-being, he set out to study public health and to research how our lifestyle effects our health and if it can, in turn, counteract undesired genetics.
+With the knowledge that genetics undoubtedly plays a role in our well-being, he set out to study public health and to research how our lifestyle affects our health and if it can, in turn, counteract undesired genetics.

 And as an avid believer that small changes lead to big differences, I particularly enjoyed the advice that he shares regarding how we start to make those small, yet fruitful, changes.